TheJelmega/prog-lang/design/README.md

 #### `no_alias`

 The `no_alias` attribute is applied to function paramters with a pointer or pointer-like types, guaranteeing that these do not alias and may therefore apply optimizations based on this fact.

-##### `bounds_check`

-The `bounds_check` attribute allows the control on whether bounds check should be generated when indexing arrays or slices.
-The following modes are supported:
-- `on`: Bounds checks will always generated
-- `debug`: Bound checks will only generated in debug builds
-- `off`: Bound checks are not generated

-The default in `on`.

 #### `union_offset`